Brandon Zylstra

-Brandon Zylstra (born March 25, 1993) is a professional American football wide receiver and return specialist who is a free agent.
+Brandon Zylstra (born March 25, 1993) is an American professional football wide receiver and return specialist.
 He played college football at Concordia–Moorhead.
 After going undrafted in 2016, Zylstra signed with the Edmonton Eskimos of the Canadian Football League (CFL).
-He has also played for the Minnesota Vikings and Carolina Panthers.
+He has also played for the Minnesota Vikings, Carolina Panthers, and Detroit Lions.

-High school career
+Early life

 After playing football and basketball at New London-Spicer High School in New London, Minnesota, Zylstra did not receive any Division I scholarship offers.

 College career

 Zylstra played college football at Augustana University for a year and then Concordia College in Moorhead, Minnesota.
 In 2013, during his first year at Concordia, he caught 41 passes for 774 yards with seven touchdowns.
 In 2014, while working a summer job on the grounds crew at Moorhead Country Club, he suffered a foot injury which required surgery which caused him to miss 1 game.
 He finished his college career with 1,932 receiving yards and 18 touchdowns in 29 games with the Cobbers.